jbossdev16/ai-microservice-assignment/README.md

 ## Performance

-Based on testing with Apple Silicon M2:
+Based on testing with Apple Silicon M3 Pro:

 | Endpoint | Average Time | What takes time |
 |----------|--------------|-----------------|